Smittyvb/condenser/README.md

 yarn install --frozen-lockfile
 yarn run build
 ```
-To run condenser in production mode, run:
+To run Condenser in production mode, run:

 ```bash
 yarn run production
 ```

-When launching condenser in production mode it will automatically use 1
+When launching Condenser in production mode it will automatically use 1
 process per available core.
 You will be able to access the front-end at
 http://localhost:8080 by default.

-To run condenser in development mode, run:
+To run Condenser in development mode, run:

 ```bash
 yarn run start